Difficult news: Curious Fictions will be closing its doors August 27. More details »

 Pour a glass of wine.
 Pour one for your flatmate, Ella, too, and bitch about your job at the bank while you slice the pumpkin into cubes that won't take too long to roast.
 Spread them over an oiled pan and bake in the oven at 180 degrees Celsius 'til soft.
 Trip over your feet because you've poured a second glass of wine and you haven't eaten since lunchtime.

 While the pumpkin is roasting, sauté the portabellas in some butter to release the flavour.
-Ignore the news you've put on the TV for some background noise, but let your ears prick up when you hear the words 'epidemic' and 'China' because you've been following the story online and you know it's getting pretty bad over there.
+Ignore the news you've put on the TV for some background noise, but let your ears prick up when you hear the words 'viral' and 'pandemic' because you've been following the story online and you know it's getting pretty bad.
 Scary, right?

 In a large baking dish place rice, stock, earthy-scented mushrooms and the just-roasted pumpkin, along with the bag of spinach because, fuck, how often do you ever eat anything green?
 Cover with foil and bake for forty-five minutes.
 Remove carefully from the oven because you're on your third glass of wine and there's no way you're gonna drop this baby and have to clean up hot, wet rice from the floor instead of gorging on dinner.